-Dredging is the removal of wetlands or State open water soils or sediments through the use of mechinal, hydraulic, or pneumatic tools or other means necessary to restore or maintain a lake, pond, resevoir to its original bottom contours.
-In some cases dredging activites are regulated by the DEP's Office of Dredging and Sediment Technology.
-In additon, to the regulations and standards administered by the Office of Dredging and Sediment Technology dredging projects are also regulated by the Division of Land Use Regulation and dredging projects would require approvals from both.
+Dredging is the removal of wetlands, State open water soils, or sediments through the use of mechanical, hydraulic, or pneumatic tools in an effort to restore or maintain original bottom contours of waterbodies.
+In some cases, dredging activities are regulated by the Department’s Office of Dredging and Sediment Technology and the Division of Land Use Regulation.
+Therefore, authorization(s) from both entities may be required.

 The dredging or removal of freshwater wetlands or State open water soils or sediments requires a Freshwater Wetlands (FWW) permit.
 Several FWW General Permits (GP) are available for these types of activities, depending upon what activities are being proposed.